folkehelseinstituttet/ngs_scripts/nextstrain/README.md

 Use script: `get_files_from_N.sh`
 Untar the Gisaid files

-Step 4:
-Parse Gisaid files

-Step 5:
+# Step 5: Make the Nextstrain build
-Parse BN files
+Log on to the `ngs-worker-1` VM.
+Swith to the `ngs` user with `sudo -u ngs /bin/bash`
+Run the wrapper script with `bash /home/ngs/ngs_scripts/nexstrain/wrapper.sh`

-Step 6:
+# Step 6: Upload the build
-Run Nextstrain